Skip to main content

 Adding a custom scope

-Click Add scope on the Protect tab → pick a scope ID (e.g. rs-xyz:repos:admin) and a display name (what the consent screen shows users).
+Click Add label on the Scopes tab → pick a scope ID (e.g. rs-xyz:repos:admin) and a display name (what the consent screen shows users).

 Custom scopes start unmapped.
 To make them functional, you need to map at least one tool to them on the Tools tab.